 In the case of design work, most fixed price design projects include unlimited design iterations within the scope of the original brief, but these iterations expire at the point where you approve the design either verbally or in writing, or if you change the design brief.
 After that point, the time spent on any extra design changes that you request will be charged for at our hourly rate.

 You might have also figured out that different work takes different time, so any changes to the spec could affect your project timeline.
-In some circumstances we might also have to delay your website launch in order to give us enough time to complete the changes, but if this is the case we will let you know so that you have the option of holding back the changes until after launch.
+In some circumstances we might also have to delay your website deployment in order to give us enough time to complete the changes, but if this is the case we will let you know so that you have the option of holding back the changes until after deployment.

 10. Talking about timelines

-We take timing seriously and do our absolute best to ensure that your project launches on time, even in cases where we face delays and changes along the way.
+We take timing seriously and do our absolute best to ensure that your project is deployed on time, even in cases where we face delays and changes along the way.
 However, it is important to note that our estimated timelines are just that… estimates.
 There are some things that you can also do to help ensure that you get work delivered when you need it:

 - Tell us when you need it.
 Be honest and tell us the reasons why this date is important to you.
 And no, yesterday is not possible.